co360/soda-hol/3-package-the-todo-app-to-run-locally.md

   ```
   git clone https://github.com/dmcghan/soda-app.git
   ```
 - Once the application has finished downloading, change directories into the **soda-app** directory to see the files included with the app.
 The README file ([sometimes easier to read online](https://github.com/dmcghan/soda-app)) provides an overview of how the application works.
-Note the absolute path to the application directory as you'll need that in Step 4.
+Note the absolute path to the application directory as you'll need that in part 4.

-### Step 3: Build Docker image
+### **Part 3**: Build Docker image

-In this step, you will build a docker image to host the application downloaded in the previous step.
+In this part, you will build a docker image to host the application downloaded in the previous part.

 - If not already done, open a terminal in the **soda-app** directory where the Dockerfile is located, then run the following command: